-After you categorize you photos, the programs have search engines to help you find them again.
-You can set specific search filters when using the programs’ search functions.
+After you categorize your photos, the programs have search engines to help you find them again.
+You can set specific search filters to find photos.
 While setting tags may be time consuming at first, it saves you time in the end when you can search for a selection of photos by their dates, locations or tags.

 Basic Editing Tools: Each Software Has Some

 Most photo organizing programs include a selection of basic editing tools to help you resize, crop and enhance your images.
-The programs that focus on photo editing as their main function offer all the basic editing tools, as well as several professional grade tools you can use to completely transform your photos.
-For example, Photo Director 7 Ultra and Corel PaintShop Pro X9 and Photo Director 8 Ultra focus on photo editing and offer these tools.
+The programs that focus on photo editing as their main function offer all the basic editing tools, as well as several professional-grade tools you can use to completely transform your photos.
+For example, Zoner Photo Studio X, Corel PaintShop Pro X9 and Photo Director 8 Ultra focus on photo editing and offer these tools.

 While the photo editors allow you to alter your photos in more ways than the photo organizers, they often lack advanced organizing tools.
-Serif PhotoStack still has editing features but outperforms the other software with its tagging and organizing options.
+ACDSee 20 still has editing features but outperforms the other software with its tagging and organizing options.

 Top Ten Reviews seeks, whenever possible, to evaluate all products and services in hands-on tests that simulate as closely as possible the experiences of a typical consumer.
-We obtained the units in our comparison on loan from the companies.
+We obtained the software in our comparison on loan from the companies.
 The companies had no input or influence over our test methodology, nor was the methodology provided to any of them in more detail than is available through reading our reviews.
 Results of our evaluations were not provided to the companies in advance of publication.

 What Else Is Important When Selecting Photo Organizing Software?

 While organizing and editing tools serve as important considerations when choosing photo organizing software, importing and sharing features determine which pictures you can use and where you can share them.
 These additional features are reflected in our scores, recommendations and articles about photo organizing software.
 Consider the following features when you are purchasing photo organizing software:

 File Management: Uploading Photos